 A fluoride treatment is given, which helps to protect the teeth from getting any cavities until it is time for the next dental cleaning appointment.

 When it is time for you to see your dentist for a professional dental cleaning, you are doing what is necessary to keep your teeth and gums healthy.
-If your dentist happens to find any oral issues during your dental cleaning, they will set up another appointment in order to discuss the best oral treatment plan that will address your specific oral health issue.
+If your dentist happens to find any oral issues during your dental cleaning, they will set up another appointment in order to discuss the best oral treatment plan that will address your specific oral health issue and how often should you have a dental cleaning.
+Contact us at Impressions Dental in Chandler, AZ to discuss your individual dental plan and we can set up an appointment for you.